Link Search Menu Expand Document

 Edges points stores the indices of their start and end point in the matching Vtx group.

 Because of that approach, nodes that work with graph require Vtx and Edges as separate inputs.
-Data Tags are used to mark which edges match which vertices, so you will see additional tags appear on your data, formatted as PCGEx/Cluster::UID.
+Data Tags are used to mark which edges match which vertices, so you will see additional tags appear on your data, formatted as PCGEx/XXX.

 Rule of thumb : If you manually alter (as in add or remove points) the content of a Vtx or Edges created by a PCGEx Node, make sure to use the Sanitize Clusters node before using them as inputs for other PCGEx nodes.